joshuahigginson1/Python_Assessment_1/README.md

-# Python Assessment 1
-## Joshua Higginson - Wednesday 22nd July 2020
+# Python Assessment 1 - Wednesday 22nd July 2020

-The first python assessment within the QA Academy.
+This repository contains the answers to the Python Assessment 1, taken at the QA Academy on Wednesday 22nd July 2020.
+In retrospect after 4 years and since Python 3.6, I would love to go back and re-author this assessment with the knowledge I've built up since.